MicrosoftDocs/azure-devops-docs/docs/project/wiki/about-readme-wiki.md

 You can define a README file or multiple files for each repo or team project.
 Write your README in Markdown instead of plain text.

-Use README pages to orient contributors to working within your project.
+Use README pages to orient contributors to work within your project.
 Consider adding the following guidance:

 - Project focus
 - Prerequisites